Prospects for cosmological constraints using gravitational wave memory: Introduction

-LRS symmetry means that spacetime is invariant under rotations around at least one spatial direction at every point.
-LRS-II spacetimes are both time and space-dependent and contain many physically interesting solutions like spherically-symmetric perfect fluids, Lemaitre–Tolman–Bondi (LTB) cosmologies, Kantowski–Sachs, Bianchi I and III cosmologies, and the flat and hyperbolic Friedmann-Lema$\hat{i}$tre-Robertson-Walker (FLRW) models~\cite{Ellis_JMP:1967,1996-vanElst.Ellis-CQG}.
-Using the covariant approach~\cite{2004-Clarkson.P.K.S-APJ,2003-Clarkson.Barrett-CQG,clarksonlrs,2019-Goswami.Ellis-CQG}, we obtain gravitational memory for LRS-II spacetimes.
-For the Minkowski spacetime, the master equation reduces to the standard expression derived in the literature.
-For FLRW spacetime, due to the background curvature, even though the successive GWs generated have a smaller magnitude than their predecessors, we demonstrate that that their cumulative effect over cosmological time leads to observable signatures.
-This is similar to growth of density perturbations leading to large scale structures in the universe.
-In particular, we show that the memory has distinct features between accelerated and decelerated universes, thus providing a possibility to identify the transition redshift from matter-dominated to dark-energy-dominated universe.
+A space-time is considered to be LRS if, at each point, a one-parameter group of rotations preserves the Riemann tensor and its derivatives up to third order~\cite{1996-vanElst.Ellis-CQG}.
+LRS-II is characterized by the fact that the magnetic Weyl tensor $H_{a b}$, vorticity ($\omega_{a b}$), and 2-sheet twisting $\xi$ all vanish.
+These spacetimes are both time and space-dependent and contain many physically interesting solutions like spherically-symmetric perfect fluids, Bianchi I, III and Lemaitre-Tolman-Bondi (LTB) cosmologies, Kantowski-Sachs, and the flat and hyperbolic Friedmann-Lema$\hat{i}$tre-Robertson-Walker (FLRW) models~\cite{Ellis_JMP:1967,1996-vanElst.Ellis-CQG}.
+Using the semi-tetrad approach~\cite{2004-Clarkson.P.K.S-APJ,2003-Clarkson.Barrett-CQG,clarksonlrs,2019-Goswami.Ellis-CQG}, we obtain GW memory for LRS-II spacetimes.
+For FLRW, we demonstrate that their cumulative effect over cosmological time leads to an enhancement similar to the integrated Sachs-Wolfe effect in CMB~\cite{2008-Weinberg-Book}.
+The enhancement can help constrain cosmological models with Cosmic Explorer (CE)and Einstein Telescope (ET)~\cite{Branchesi:2023,Evans:2023-CE}.